 What Americans think about income inequality in one graph is from The Washington Post.

-Here are two articles I’m adding to this list that are definitely not accessible to ELL’s, but they have great information that could be used by a teacher:
+Here are two articles I’m adding to list that are definitely not accessible to ELL’s, but they have great information that could be used by a teacher:

 Isolated, Vulnerable And Broke is a column from The New York Times.